awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-app-idp-settings-console.md

 1. Select the **Authentication flows** you want to allow in your app client\.
 For more information, see [User Pool Authentication Flow](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html)\.

+1. Configure the **Authentication flow session duration**\.
+This is the amount of time your users have to complete each authentication challenge before their session token expires\.

 1. \(Optional\) configure token expiration\.

    1. Specify the **Refresh token expiration** for the app client\.
 The default value is 30 days\.
 You can change it to any value between 1 hour and 10 years\.